drewloewe/Grading-System/grading-system.md

 -	Submit timely "good faith full drafts" (your best effort-in-progress, attempting the whole project) for peer review sessions.
 -	Give thoughtful, useful, honest peer feedback.
 Overwhelmingly, students dig into peer review and I tend to give a LOT of 100% grades for peer review.
 -	Submit what each assignment or activity asks for, e.g., if an assignment asks for four sections with specific headings or three peer-reviewed scholarly sources, your submission can't ignore such requirements.
 Answer discussion prompts fully, according to what I ask you and what the evaluation criteria of the prompt specify (so, a one-sentence post does not count).
 Don't blast off from the assignment and turn in some other kind of work that is "kinda-sorta related."
 This is not to say that you can't be creative, but you need to do what the assignment asks, not just *some of it* or *something sort of like it*.
 If you don't know what the assignment requires you to submit, please ask.
+-	If you are asked to submit something that I will mark Complete or Incomplete, please submit it on time and submit what is asked for.
+Late, partial, or off-topic submissions will likely receive a mark of Incomplete.
+If you receive more than three marks of Incomplete, I require you to meet with me to set up a plan to get back on track.
 -	Read, watch, and take notes on the feedback that I give you.
--	I have 80+ writing students in a typical term. **So, please submit work where and how I ask you to submit it.** For instance, if I ask you to submit something in Canvas, submit it in Canvas rather than emailing it or linking me to a Google Doc in your personal Google account.
+-	I can have 80+ writing students in a typical term. **So, please submit work where and how I ask you to submit it.** For instance, if I ask you to submit something in Canvas, submit it in Canvas rather than emailing it or linking me to a Google Doc in your personal Google account.
 I don't have the time and energy to chase various channels in which you might have submitted work.
 If you don't know where to submit something, just ask.
--	In major assignments, I will usually ask you to ask me to comment on something specific.
+-	In major assignments, I will ask you to ask me to comment on something specific.
 Take this opportunity seriously as a way to get useful feedback on your writing, feedback that is centered on your own development and concerns.

 ## II.
 The Performance-Based Part

 -  For major projects, I will use a points-based scale and rubric (as well as comments and feedback).
 - Some work is not revisable (e.g., quizzes, peer review, discussion posts, weekly activities, synthesis charts, etc.), but all major writing projects are revisable.
 Please read [my revision policies](http://drewloewe.net/policies/).
 If you revise a major project effectively and follow the policies so I can evaluate it in context, I will simply change the original grade (I don't weight or average them; revisions are "do-overs").
 The grade is not guaranteed to increase, but it will certainly NOT decrease.
-- Most work in most courses will be evaluated using a simple point scale and a specific rubric (really, a set of questions).
+- Most work in most courses will be evaluated using a simple point scale and a specific rubric.
 The point scale is keyed to four basic descriptors:

   - **100%--Excellent**--follows all directions; meets all expectations for what the assignment asks you to develop; overall, notably substantive and polished
   - **85%--Strong**--follows all directions; meets most expectations for what the assignment asks you to develop; overall, solid with a few areas to improve